d12frosted/elpa-mirror/gnu/corfu-readme.txt

   be entered thereafter.

-  To treat the entire input as Orderless input, you can set the customization option `corfu-quit-at-boundary' to t.
+  To treat the entire input as Orderless input, you can set the customization option `corfu-quit-at-boundary' to nil.
 This disables the predicate which checks if the current completion boundary has been left.
-In contrast, if you always want to quit at the boundary, set `corfu-quit-at-boundary' to `nil'.
+In contrast, if you always want to quit at the boundary, set `corfu-quit-at-boundary' to t.
 By default `corfu-quit-at-boundary' is set to `separator' which quits at completion boundaries as long as no separator has been inserted with `corfu-insert-separator'.

   Finally, there exists the user option `corfu-quit-no-match' which is set to `separator' by default.
 With this setting Corfu stays alive as